jeffreylanters/react-unity-webgl/.github/LEGACY_DOCUMENTATION/WIKI_V7.X.md

 ## Setting Fullscreen

-The Unity context object allows you to enable and disable the fullscreen mode of your application.
+The Unity Content object allows you to enable and disable the fullscreen mode of your application.
 Cursor locking (using Cursor.lockState) and full-screen mode are both supported in WebGL, implemented using the respective HTML5 APIs (Element.requestPointerLock and Element.requestFullscreen).
 These are supported in Firefox and Chrome.
 Safari cannot currently use full-screen and cursor locking.
 An implementation could look something like:

 ```js
 unityContent.setFullscreen(true);